Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 Softening Corrections or Advice

 My main gig is being a consultant and coach; folks contact me about frustrating and intimate issues.
-When needed to soften a correction or mistake or to relay that I understand their dilemma, using a winky in an email often results in the recipient being more open to the correction given.
+When needed to soften a correction or mistake or to convey that I understand their dilemma, using a winky in an email often results in the recipient being more open to the correction.

 For example: